 4. Marketing Your Home to Buyers

 This is where a quality real estate agent really makes a difference.
 A good agent will actively market your home, using any number of tactics to generate interest.
-This may include hiring a professional photographer to take listing photos, promoting the home on their website or social media channels and creating videos, brochures and other materials to help the home sell.
+This may include hiring a professional photographer to take listing photos and virtual tours.
+Or, they might promote your home on their website or social media channels.
+They also could create videos, brochures and other materials to help the home sell.

-Some less enthusiastic agents will use what’s known as the “post and pray” method, where they’ll simply list your home on the MLS and just pray someone finds it and makes an offer.
+Some less enthusiastic agents will use what’s known as the “post and pray” method, where they’ll simply list your home on the Multiple Listing Service (MLS) and just pray someone finds it and makes an offer.
 Obviously, this is less than ideal.
 During your initial listing consultation, ask your agent about their marketing strategy to make sure they have a solid plan for selling your home.

 5. Vet Potential Buyers and Negotiate

-It’s easy to get excited when buyers start making offers, and you should.
+It’s easy to get excited when potential buyers start making offers, and you should.
 It means you’re nearing the final stretch of the home selling process.
 But just because an offer comes in near asking price doesn’t mean it’s a good fit.
 Any offer will most likely come with contingencies and no two offers are exactly the same.
-Your real estate agent will help you sort through the confusion by vetting potential buyers and examining the details of any offers you receive.
-This can help you separate the serious offers from the deals that are destined to fall through.
+Your real estate agent will help you sort through the confusion by examining the details of any offers you receive.
+This can help you separate the serious offers from the deals that could potentially fall through.